MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsNetworkBandwidthPolicyProfile.md

 # Get-CsNetworkBandwidthPolicyProfile

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Retrieves one or more network bandwidth policy profiles.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Retrieves one or more network bandwidth policy profiles.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX